Arkhangelsk: Education

 Arkhangelsk was home to Pomorsky State University and Arkhangelsk State Technical University which merged with several other institutions of higher learning in 2010 to form the Northern (Arctic) Federal University.

-Arkhangelsk is also home to the Northern State Medical University, Makarov state Maritime Academy, and a branch of the All-Russian Distance Institute of Finance and Economics.
+Arkhangelsk is home to the Northern State Medical University, Makarov state Maritime Academy, and a branch of the All-Russian Distance Institute of Finance and Economics.

 Culture

 Mikhail Lomonosov came from a Pomor village near Kholmogory.
 A monument to him was installed to a design by Ivan Martos in 1829.
 A monument to Peter the Great was designed by Mark Antokolsky in 1872 and installed in 1914.

 After its historic churches were destroyed during Joseph Stalin's rule, the city's main extant landmarks are the fort-like Merchant Yards (1668–1684) and the New Dvina Fortress (1701–1705).
 The Assumption Church on the Dvina embankment (1742–1744) was rebuilt in 2004.

 In 2008, it was decided that the city's cathedral, dedicated to the Archangel Michael, which had been destroyed under the Soviets, would be rebuilt.
 The foundation stone was laid in November 2008 by the regional Bishop Tikhon.
 The cathedral, situated near the city's main bus station and river port, is expected to be completed and consecrated in 2019.

 Another remarkable structure is the Arkhangelsk TV Mast, a 151 m tall guyed mast for FM-/TV-broadcasting built in 1964.
-This tubular steel mast has six crossbars equipped with gangways, which run in two levels from the central mast structure out to the each of the three guys.
-On these crossbars there are also several antennas installed (image).
+This tubular steel mast has six crossbars equipped with gangways, which run in two levels from the central mast structure out to each of the three guys.
+On these crossbars there are also several antennas installed.

-An unusual example of local "vernacular architecture" was the so-called Sutyagin house.
+An unusual example of local "vernacular architecture" was the so-called Sutyagin House.
 This thirteen-story, 44 m tall residence of the local entrepreneur Nikolay Petrovich Sutyagin was reported to be the world's, or at least Russia's, tallest wooden house.
 Constructed by Sutyagin and his family over fifteen years (starting in 1992), without plans or a building permit, the structure deteriorated while Sutyagin spent a few years in prison on racketeering charges.
-In 2008, it was condemned by the city as a fire hazard, and the courts ordered it to be demolished by 1 February 2009.
+In 2008, it was condemned by local authorities as a fire hazard, and the courts ordered it to be demolished by February 1, 2009.
 On December 26, 2008, the tower was pulled down, and the remainder of the building was dismantled manually by early February 2009.

 The cultural life of Arkhangelsk includes: